opencomputeproject/onie/docs/user-guide/index.rst

   :scale: 75
   :align: center
   :alt: Switch and Web Server on Different L3 Networks with DHCP Server

+  Switch and Web Server on Different L3 Networks with DHCP Server

 With this setup, the Web server and target switch can reside on different subnets.
 The target switch needs to send packets via a